LedgerHQ/ledger-app-workflows/README.md

 ## Description of available workflows

 - `reusable_guidelines_enforcer.yml`\
-	This workflow is mandatory, itwill call several child reusable workflows.
+	This workflow is mandatory, it will call several child reusable workflows.
 	- `_check_icons.yml`\
 		will ensure that the icons and glyphs used in your app will be displayable on the device.
 	- `_check_makefile.yml`\